sporeball/kell/README.md

     - copy / cut/ paste
     - undo / redo

-- Even smaller than the original: 861 bytes minified and gzipped
+- Even smaller than the original: 912 bytes minified and gzipped
 - Custom icon font
-- Less dev dependencies, bring your own transpiler
+- Less dev dependencies, bring your own transpiler if needed
 - Actions are spread accross different action bars
 - No config, edit the source directly and comment the actions you don't want